주 콘텐츠로 건너뛰기

 18. Wistia

-The footer contains the same search bar that’s at the top of the page, plus a button to easily submit a support ticket.
-This means customers can explore the knowledge library, but as soon as they need more help, there’s immediately a way to ask for assistance.
+The footer contains the same search bar as the top of the page, plus a button to easily submit a support ticket.
+This means customers can explore the knowledge library, but as soon as they need more help, there’s a way to ask for assistance immediately.

 19. Zendesk